 When he needed a herald for the gospel of grace, he chose law-loving Saul.

 And when he needed a father of many nations, he chose grey-haired Abram.

 In the economy of grace, the weak and unqualified seem to have the inside track.

-If you were to tour the churches of Asia, you might be dazzled by the energetic Ephesians, the affluent Laodiceans, and the spiritual Sardians.
-And you might be tempted to dismiss the small Philadelphian church as inconsequential.
+If you were to tour the churches of first-century Asia, you might be dazzled by the energetic Ephesians, the affluent Laodiceans, and the spiritual Sardians.
+And you might be tempted to dismiss the small Philadelphian church as little or inconsequential.